Sharp bounds for the chromatic number of random Kneser graphs: Kneser colorings

 \subsection{Number of monochromatic edges and vertices in colorings of $KG_{n,k}$}

-If we color $KG_{n,k}$ into $\chi(KG_{n,k})-1=n-2k+1$ colors, then we of course get at least $1$ monochromatic edge.
+If we color $KG_{n,k}$ by $\chi(KG_{n,k})-1=n-2k+1$ colors, then we of course get at least $1$ monochromatic edge.
 But the intuition suggests that we should have much more.
-Modifying the standard coloring of $KG_{n,k}$ by coloring subsets on the last $2k$ elements (instead of $2k-1$) in the same color, we get a coloring with $\frac12 {2k\choose k}$ monochromatic edges.\footnote{It was pointed to us by an anonymous referee that Problem~\ref{pr2} and in particular this construction is directly related to \cite[Section 3.5, Exercise~3 (due to Anders Bj\"orner)]{Mat}.
-This exercise asks for a construction of a coloring into $n-2k+1$ colors with $\frac12\binom{2k}{k}$ monochromatic edges and asks to show that this bound is best possible when either $k=2$ or $n=2k+1$.}
+Modifying the standard coloring of $KG_{n,k}$ by coloring subsets on the last $2k$ elements (instead of $2k-1$) in the same color, we get a coloring in $n-2k+1$ colors with $\frac12 {2k\choose k}$ monochromatic edges.\footnote{It was pointed to us by an anonymous referee that Problem~\ref{pr2} and in particular this construction is directly related to \cite[Section 3.5, Exercise~3 (due to Anders Bj\"orner)]{Mat}.
+This exercise asks for a construction of a coloring in $n-2k+1$ colors with $\frac12\binom{2k}{k}$ monochromatic edges and asks to show that this bound is best possible when either $k=2$ or $n=2k+1$.}

-\begin{prob} Given $k$ and $n$, what is the minimum number $\zeta$ of monochromatic edges in the coloring of $KG_{n,k}$ into $n-2k+1$ colors? \end{prob}
+\begin{prob} Given $k$ and $n$, what is the minimum number $\zeta$ of monochromatic edges in a coloring of $KG_{n,k}$ into $n-2k+1$ colors? \end{prob}

 One approach that allows to get some bounds on $\zeta$ is via {\it Schrijver graphs} $SG_{n,k}$, that is, induced subgraphs of Kneser graphs on $k$-sets not containing two cyclically consecutive elements of $[n]$.
 We call such $k$-sets {\it stable}.
 It is known that $\chi(SG_{n,k})=\chi(KG_{n,k})$.
 However, the number of vertices in $SG_{n,k}$ is roughly ${n-k\choose k}$.
 Thus, taking a $(n-2k+1)$-coloring of $KG_{n,k}$, we get monochromatic edges in each induced $SG_{n,k}$ (where different copies of $SG_{n,k}$ correspond to different orderings of $[n]$), and, averaging over the choice of the ordering, we can conclude that there are at least $\frac{|E(KG_{n,k})|}{|E(SG_{n,k})|}$ monochromatic edges in $KG_{n,k}$.
-This gives good bounds for $n=ck$ for constant $c$, but already for $n=k^2$ the aforementioned ratio is a constant independent of $k$.
+This gives good bounds for $n=ck$ for constant $c$, but already for $n=k^2$ the aforementioned ratio is a constant independent of $k$.\\